Order statistic: Large sample sizes

 For a general distribution F with a continuous non-zero density at F −1(p), a similar asymptotic normality applies:

 where f is the density function, and F −1 is the quantile function associated with F. One of the first people to mention and prove this result was Frederick Mosteller in his seminal paper in 1946.
 Further research led in the 1960s to the Bahadur representation which provides information about the errorbounds.
+The convergence to normal distribution also holds in a stronger sense, such as convergence in relative entropy or KL divergence.

 An interesting observation can be made in the case where the distribution is symmetric, and the population median equals the population mean.
 In this case, the sample mean, by the central limit theorem, is also asymptotically normally distributed, but with variance σ2/n instead.
 This asymptotic analysis suggests that the mean outperforms the median in cases of low kurtosis, and vice versa.
 For example, the median achieves better confidence intervals for the Laplace distribution, while the mean performs better for X that are normally distributed.